-In September 2009, another Progress Report highlighted the efforts to come up with a proposal: "The BCBS has developed objectives for what a countercyclical capital buffer should achieve and concrete proposals for how it could work.
-An integrated proposal will be reviewed at the BCBS's September meeting."
-It also added that "the BCBS continues to work on approaches to address any excessive cyclicality of minimum capital requirements".
-This was the first time that the G-20 made an explicit reference to the cyclicality of minimum capital requirements.
-The statement of the following Pittsburgh summit called on Finance Ministers and Central Bank Governors to reach agreement on an international framework of reform in four critical areas, the first one being "building high quality capital and mitigating pro-cyclicality."
-It was also noted in the Progress Report of 25 September 2009 that "the Group of Central Bank Governors and Heads of Supervision, the oversight body of the BCBS, reached agreement in September to introduce a framework for countercyclical capital buffers above the minimum requirement.
+In September 2009, another progress report highlighted the efforts to come up with a proposal: 'The BCBS has developed objectives for what a countercyclical capital buffer should achieve and concrete proposals for how it could work.
+An integrated proposal will be reviewed at the BCBS's September meeting.'
+It also added that 'the BCBS continues to work on approaches to address any excessive cyclicality of minimum capital requirements'.
+This was the first time that the G20 made an explicit reference to the cyclicality of minimum capital requirements.
+The statement of the following Pittsburgh summit called on finance ministers and Central Bank governors to reach agreement on an international framework of reform in four critical areas, the first one being 'building high quality capital and mitigating procyclicality'.
+It was also noted in the progress report of 25 September 2009 that

+'the Group of Central Bank Governors and Heads of Supervision, the oversight body of the BCBS, reached agreement in September to introduce a framework for countercyclical capital buffers above the minimum requirement.
 The framework will include capital conservation measures such as constraints on capital distributions.
-The Basel Committee will review an appropriate set of indicators, such as earnings and credit-based variables, as a way to condition the build up and release of capital buffers."
+The Basel Committee will review an appropriate set of indicators, such as earnings and credit-based variables, as a way to condition the build up and release of capital buffers.'

-In December 2009, the Basel Committee published a consultative document that considered a series of measures to address pro-cyclicality (BCBS, 2009), with the following four key objectives: dampen any excess cyclicality of the minimum capital requirement, promote more forward looking provisions, conserve capital to build buffers that can be used in stress, and achieve the broader macro-prudential goal of protecting the banking sector from periods of excess credit growth.
+In December 2009, the Basel Committee published a consultative document that considered a series of measures to address procyclicality (BCBS, 2009), with the following four key objectives: dampen any excess cyclicality of the minimum capital requirement, promote more forward looking provisions, conserve capital to build buffers that can be used in stress, and achieve the broader macroprudential goal of protecting the banking sector from periods of excess credit growth.
 The third objective gave rise to the capital conservation buffer and the fourth to the countercyclical capital buffer of the new regulatory framework known as Basel III.

-The rationale for the countercyclical capital buffer was presented in the following terms: "As witnessed during the financial crisis, losses incurred in the banking sector during a downturn preceded by a period of excess credit growth can be extremely large.
+The rationale for the countercyclical capital buffer was presented in the following terms:

+'As witnessed during the financial crisis, losses incurred in the banking sector during a downturn preceded by a period of excess credit growth can be extremely large.
 These can destabilise the banking sector, which in turn can bring about or exacerbate a downturn in the real economy, which can further destabilise the banking sector.
 These inter-linkages highlight the particular importance of the banking sector building up its capital defences in periods when credit has grown to excessive levels.
-As capital is more expensive than other forms of funding, the building up of these defences should have the additional benefit of helping to moderate credit growth."
+As capital is more expensive than other forms of funding, the building up of these defences should have the additional benefit of helping to moderate credit growth.'

-&lt;sup>2 Progress Report on the Actions of the London and Washington G-20 Summits, 5 September 2009.
+3 &#x27;Progress report on the actions of the London and Washington G20 Summits', 5 Sept 2009.